15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Miradouro do Guindaste

 A magical coastal sunrise viewpoint in Madeira is Miradouro do Guindaste, also known as Crane viewpoint.
 This viewpoint on the Northern part of the island faces towards Ponta de São Lourenço with a stunning view on the Penha D’Águia rock of Porto da Cruz.
-There is a head land which is a great point of interest for photographers but also a perfect spot for your Madeira instagram shot.
-The head land falls straight into the ocean so don’t go up here when it’s too windy.
-The view on the rugged cliffs of Madeira Island is mesmerising.
+There is a headland which is a great point of interest for photographers but also a perfect spot for your Madeira Instagram shot.
+The headland falls straight into the ocean so don’t go up here when it’s too windy.
+The view from the rugged cliffs of Madeira Island is mesmerizing.

-We were lucky to have a fantastic sunrise here with spectacular pre sunrise colours and a golden glow after the sun rose above the horizon.
+We were lucky to have a fantastic sunrise here with spectacular pre-sunrise colors and a golden glow after the sun rose above the horizon.
 This spot is also a great alternative if it’s too cloudy in the mountains.
-Maybe you’re in luck then along the coast to have a bit of light and colours.
-Otherwise a moody morning can have it’s charm as well!
+Maybe you’re in luck then along the coast to have a bit of light and colors.
+Otherwise, a moody morning can have its charm as well!

 Read everything about Miradouro do Guindaste in our complete guide